 Drunk driving is just one of the criminal acts that may be the basis of a wrongful death lawsuit in Austin.
 When a person is the victim of homicide or dies as the result of a criminal act, his family may be able to pursue a wrongful death claim.
 Even if the alleged perpetrator of the crime is found not guilty in a criminal trial, that doesn’t preclude a civil case.

 Wrongful death cases may arise for several reasons, including:

 - Child abuse or neglect

 - Landowner negligence.

-The Evans Law Firm knows how the unexpected death of a family member affects survivors.
-When the survivors include children, a family may worry about how to provide for them in the immediate future, as well as in the long term.
-For many families who pursue wrongful death cases, monetary compensation matters less than ensuring someone is held accountable for the death of their loved one.
+The wrongful death attorneys at the Evans/Reilley Law Firm know how the unexpected death of a family member affects survivors.
+When the survivors include children, a family may worry about providing for them in the immediate future and in the long term.
+For many families who pursue wrongful death cases, monetary compensation matters less than ensuring that someone is held accountable for the death of their loved one.

 Our Austin wrongful death lawyers understand that grief may make it difficult to talk about what happened to your family member.
 Be assured that having a lawyer by your side to answer your questions and concerns and fight for justice can help.